arthurkiller/rollingwriter/README.md

 	writer.Write([]byte("hello, world"))
 ```
 Want more?
 View `demo` for more details.

-## TODO
-* the Buffered writer needs to be discussed
-    ```
-        ** Proposal about Buffered Writer **

-        I planed to change Buffered Writer into a Batch Writer aimed to merge serval write operations into one for better io bandwidth.
-    ```
-* reconstruct the code
-* implement interface

 Any suggestion or new feature inneed, please [put up an issue](https://github.com/arthurkiller/rollingWriter/issues/new)